the-virtual-brain/tvb-root/tvb_framework/tvb/interfaces/rest/bids_monitoring/README.md

 python launch_bids_monitor.py --rest-url=http://localhost:9090 --bids-dir=user/doc/BIDS_SAMPLE
 ```

-where provide `-rest-url`as the url on which TVB rest server is running and `-bids-dir as the BIDS root directory which'll be monitored for new files
+where provide `-rest-url` is the url on which TVB rest server is running and `-bids-dir` is the BIDS root directory which'll be monitored for new files